astronomer/docs/learn/use-case-airflow-databricks.md

 ---
-title: "ELT pipelines with Airflow, Databricks, the Astro Databricks provider, and the Astro Python SDK"
+title: "ELT pipelines with Airflow, the Astro Databricks provider, and the Astro Python SDK"
 description: "Use Airflow, Databricks and the Astro Python SDK in an ELT pipeline to analyze energy data."
 id: use-case-airflow-databricks
 sidebar_label: "ELT with Airflow + Databricks + Astro SDK"
 sidebar_custom_props: { icon: 'img/integrations/databricks.png' }
 ---

 [Databricks](https://databricks.com/) is a popular unified data and analytics platform built around fully managed Apache Spark clusters.
-With the [Astro Databricks provider](https://github.com/astronomer/astro-provider-databricks) provider package you can create a Databricks Workflow from existing Databricks notebooks as a task group in your Airflow DAG, allowing you to use Airflow's orchestration capabilities in combination with Databricks' cheapest compute.
-See also [Why use Airflow with Databricks](airflow-databricks.md#why-use-airflow-with-databricks).
+With the [Astro Databricks provider](https://github.com/astronomer/astro-provider-databricks) package you can create a Databricks Workflow from existing Databricks notebooks as a task group in your Airflow DAG, allowing you to use Airflow's orchestration capabilities in combination with Databricks' cheapest compute.
 The open-source [Astro Python SDK](https://astro-sdk-python.readthedocs.io/en/stable/index.html) greatly simplifies common ELT tasks like loading data and allows users to easily use Pandas on data stored in a data warehouse.

 This example shows a DAG that extracts data from three local CSV files containing the share of solar, hydro and wind electricity in different countries over several years, runs a transformation on each file and loads the results to S3, using [dynamic task mapping](dynamic-tasks.md) over operators from the [Astro Python SDK](https://astro-sdk-python.readthedocs.io/en/stable/index.html).
 Transformation steps in Databricks are fully integrated into the DAG as a task group via the Astro Databricks provider and filter and aggregate the data to get a combined measure of solar, hydro and wind electricity share for a user-selected country.
 Lastly, a task created with the `@aql.dataframe` decorator from the Astro Python SDK leverages [seaborn](https://seaborn.pydata.org/) and [matplotlib](https://matplotlib.org/) to create a line chart of the aggregated data.